DAVE SCHNIDER - KITCHENER WARD 2 COUNCILLOR

 SIDEWALK SNOW CLEARING - Because safety is a priority and we want sidewalks accessible for all, property owners must clear the sidewalks around their property of both snow and ice within 24 hours of a snowfall.
 These sidewalks must be maintained to bare pavement on an ongoing basis. if you're on a corner lot, this includes clearing snow and ice at the pedestrian access to the road.
 The technical word for the snow there is called a windrow.

-If you need help clearing your sidewalk there are agecncies who provide paid for service help.
+If you need help clearing your sidewalk there are agencies who provide paid for service help.
 Try contacting

 FREE SAND FOR YOUR SIDEWALK - Kitchener provides free sand for citizens to put on the sidewalk to help with traction and prevent slips and falls.
 You'll need to bring your own shovel and containers.
 To find the closest sandbox to you just use this locator.
 HERE

 SNOW EVENTS - There are times when we get a significant snowfall and our snow clearing crews need to quickly clear the snow from our streets in a short period of time including overnight hours.
 When this happens we declare a Snow Event.
 We usually declare a snow event by 5pm to give you time to move your car.
 During a Snow Events, parking on city streets is not allowed until the Snow Event is declared over you can't park on city streets.
 Cars that are parked on a street during a snow event may be tagged and towed.
-We let you know about Snow Events by updating our Storm and emergency updates page at kitchener.ca,, post on our Facebook, Instagram and Twitter accounts, sending an email to our snow web page subscribers and through the local media. you can subscribe to receive Storm and Emergency updates by subscribing to website page updates here STORM & EMERGENCY UPDATES
+We let you know about Snow Events by updating our Storm and emergency updates page at kitchener.ca, by posting on our Facebook, Instagram and X (Twitter) accounts, sending an email to our snow web page subscribers and through the local media.
+You can subscribe to receive Storm and Emergency updates by subscribing to website page updates here STORM & EMERGENCY UPDATES Look for a green box near the bottom right of the page that says Subscribe To Page Updates.

 WINTER OVERNIGHT PARKING - Overnight parking (between 2:30 - 6am) on city streets is not allowed between December 1 and March 31.
 You can apply for an exemption up to 5 times for each license plate.
 You must apply before 2am.
 To request a parking exemption call our 24 hour contact centre at 519.741.2345 or apply online HERE